Financial documents and calculator on an accountant's desk

 Key tax deductions for healthcare professionals

-Clinic and office fees
+Clinic and office expenses

-• Clinic rent or mortgage
+• Rent or mortgage of the clinic

 • Electricity, heating, telecommunications